MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Pre-Lab-Architecture-dia-and-Scenario-Overview/lab-2.md

 ## Lab 2b - Architecture diagram
 ![image](../media/lab02b.png)

-Now that you know what the lab is going to be all about, you can launch next item **Hands-on Lab** which includes lab environment and lab guide.
+Once you understand the lab's content, you can start the Hands-on Lab by clicking the **Launch** button located in the top right corner.
+This will lead you to the lab environment and guide.
 You can also preview the full lab guide [here](https://experience.cloudlabs.ai/#/labguidepreview/84c5cd48-bf0d-4edc-9fc3-932082b0b0b9) if you want to go through detailed guide prior to launching lab environment.